sniffnet/sniffnet.github.io/_posts/2025-08-01-third-anniversary.md

 _"Energy can neither be created nor destroyed"._

-This is a fundamental law of physics, and it applies to open source work as well.<br>
+This is a fundamental law of physics, and it applies to open source as well.<br>
 The energy that we as maintainers have for software development can neither be created nor destroyed.<br>
-Such energy is rather transformed into new features, bug fixes, user assistance, project planning, and so on.
+Such energy is rather transformed into new features, bug fixes, user assistance, project planning.

 The problem is that our energy is limited and the **risk of burnout** is tangible, even more so if we're also juggling a full-time job.<br>
 As stated in the previous section, the community is a great source of motivation, which partially transforms into new energy for us.<br>
-However, getting paid for the work we carry out is the best way to make a project's sustainability viable, especially in the long term.
+However, getting paid for the work we carry out is a much more stable way to make sustainability viable, especially in the long term.

 Monetary support from end-users is typically narrow in open source, so part of our efforts is directed towards finding alternative funding sources.<br>
 In the past year, I was lucky enough to be able to work on Sniffnet while also being employed full-time.<br>